Cracked Filling? Convenient Hours, Flexible Care for Dental Emergencies

 Place two drops of clove oil on a cotton ball and place against the tooth.
 You can get clove oil in most drug stores and even in the herb section of the grocery store.
 Cloves contain a chemical compound known as eugenol, a natural anesthetic.
 You could also use a bit of powdered cloves or chew on a whole clove to release the oil.
 Just don’t pour a large amount of oil in your mouth as you can actually cause more pain by irritating the gums and damaged areas of the tooth.

 Cracked Filling?
 What We Can Do to Help

 When you come in for an emergency dentist appointment, there are a number of things we can do to fix a cracked or missing filling.
 If the tooth is structurally sound and decay is not too bad, we’ll redrill the filling and replace it.
 Sometimes the tooth is so decayed we might opt for a crown to fully protect and cover the tooth.
 In rare cases, if the missing filling is ignored, the tooth itself may crack.
 This can call for dental veneers, or in extreme cases if there is not enough room to do a crown, we may have to completely extract the tooth and opt for a dental crown — which is an artificial truth that is drilled into your jawbone and functionally acts like a regular tooth.

 Scheduling an Appointment is Easy

 If you do have a cracked filling, don’t panic, but call your dentist immediately.
 Feel free to fill out our contact form.
-We are a Cincinnati family dentist with convenient morning and evening hours.
+We are a family dental practice located in Cincinnati with convenient morning and evening hours.
 In most cases, we can schedule a same day or same week appointments.
 We’re here for you.
 We feature a comfortable office and provide gentle family dentistry to the communities of Blue Ash, Sharonville, Evendale, Springdale & the surrounding areas!